ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

      tasks:
        taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_pre.yaml", "parm/wflow/verify_det.yaml"]|include }}'

 :numref:`Table %s <VX-yamls>` indicates which functions each ``verify_*.yaml`` file configures.
-Users must add ``verify_pre.yaml`` anytime they want to do VX; it runs preprocessing tasks that are necessary for both deterministic and ensemble VX.
+Users must add ``verify_pre.yaml`` anytime they want to do verification (VX); it runs preprocessing tasks that are necessary for both deterministic and ensemble VX.
 Then users can add ``verify_det.yaml`` for deterministic VX or ``verify_ens.yaml`` for ensemble VX (or both).
 Note that ensemble VX requires the user to be running an ensemble forecast or to stage ensemble forecast files in an appropriate location.

 .. _VX-yamls: